poshaughnessy/london-react-webgl-talk/README.md

-# Combining React and WebGL for 2D & 3D Web Apps
+## London React: Combining React and WebGL for 2D & 3D Web Apps

-A presentation for the London React meetup group.
+A presentation I'm preparing for the London React meetup group, May 2015.

 Coming soon...